alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 the function `mmap_dev` has a flaw in that the mapping granularity is 2M. if finer granularity is required, such as a 4K mapping, then a level 3 page table must be used.

-if a level 3 page table is used, memory space must be prepared for the page tables. e.g., the occupied GIC address space is 0x1000000 (which doesn’t consume actual memory, as it is MMIO space). the number of required page tables is 0x1000000 / 2M = 8. the memory required for level 3 page tables would be 8 * 4K.
+but if a level 3 page table is used, memory space must be prepared for the page tables. e.g., the occupied GIC address space is 0x1000000 (which doesn’t consume actual memory, as it is MMIO space). the number of required page tables is 0x1000000 / 2M = 8. the memory required for level 3 page tables would be 8 * 4K.

 ![image](../assets/2024.08/s39.png)

-but 8 * 4K is too expensive for a system like threadx, especially considering that it has only allocated 64K of memory to this VM.
+but 8 * 4K is too expensive for a system like threadx, especially considering that it has only allocated 64M of memory to this VM.

 ![image](../assets/2024.08/s40.png)